ArmanG16/ArmanG16/README.md

 Systems Programmer and Frontend Developer
 -----------------------------------------

 I am currently a student majoring Computer Science at Worcester Polytechnic Institute and minoring in Data Science.
 While I have done extensive work in the realm of systems programming, I recently started learning Frontend development as well, so that I could create useful Softwares for myself and other people.
 The main project I am working on right now is a private SUV car service website.
+Additionally, I have extensive work with Databases, particularly in the realms of SQL and Apache.

 * 🌍  I'm based in New York City
 * ✉️  You can contact me at [armart1608@gmail.com](mailto:armart1608@gmail.com)